railslove/ebicsbox/docs/heroku.md

 # Created sentry-animate-94502 as SENTRY_DSN
 ```

-Then add the git handle and push the first
+Then add the git handle and push the first iteration.

 ```bash
 > heroku git:remote -r heroku -a DESIRED_APP_NAME